 Is for all this devastating facts that for enforcing IHL we need to make more efforts and distribute resources of all kinds in a different perspective.
 The shocking numbers of death because of a direct consequence of a no implementation of IHL goes further than just “deaths because of war”, it represents the total inoperative of the system.
 IHL is not being implemented and is not a tool for protection to civilians anymore.
 Although, instead of thinking as “dead letter” we need to transform it in an active agent by the reform of the humanitarian sector and its role within the global institutions.

-Diplomacy is the art that is missing* –again- and the only real influencer in this stage of chaos generated by mistaken foreign affairs policies and military intervention without clear humanitarian purposes.
+Diplomacy is the art that is missing* –once again- and the only real influencer in this stage of chaos generated by mistaken foreign affairs policies and military intervention without clear humanitarian purposes.

 Fighting against a dictatorship as in Syria, could it really be considered a “terrorist” battle?
 The intervention of Russia backing Al Assad could it be considered for “humanitarian purposes” when thousands of civilians have died?
 In addition, the intervention of US –another of many airstrikes with “humanitarian purposes”- that also killed civilians could it be considered within the legal framework of the international humanitarian law?